Medical School: University of Pittsburgh School of Medicine

 Family Medicine Residency: Maine-Dartmouth Family Medicine Residency

 Dr. Feero attended the University of Pittsburgh School of Medicine and graduated with an M.D., Ph.D.
 (Human Genetics) in 1998.
 He then completed his medical training at the Maine-Dartmouth Family Medicine Residency in Augusta, Maine.
 After five years on the faculty of the Maine-Dartmouth Family Medicine Residency, he accepted a position at the National Human Genome Research Institute, National Institutes of Health, where he was a senior advisor to the director, and branch chief of the Genomic Healthcare Branch in the Office of Policy, Communication and Education, Office of the Director.
 In 2009 he returned to Maine.
-Dr. Feero currently serves as a consultant to the Jackson Laboratory on education issues, is an associate editor for the Journal of the American Medical Association and serves on the National Academies of Science, Engineering, and Medicine Roundtable on Genomics and Precision Health.
+Dr. Feero currently serves as a consultant to the Jackson Laboratory on education issues, is an associate editor for the Journal of the American Medical Association, and serves on the National Academies of Science, Engineering, and Medicine Roundtable on Genomics and Precision Health.
 He has authored several book chapters and over 50 peer-reviewed publications and is board certified in family medicine.
-He is an assistant professor in the Department of Community and Family Medicine at the Geisel School of Medicine at Dartmouth; a clinical associate professor at the University of New England College of Osteopathic Medicine, and a faculty research scientist at Colby College.
+He is a professor in the Department of Community and Family Medicine at the Geisel School of Medicine at Dartmouth; a clinical associate professor at the University of New England College of Osteopathic Medicine; and a faculty research scientist at Colby College.
 He currently sees patients at Four Seasons Family Practice in Fairfield, ME.

 Additional activities include: